Anas Abu Rahma: Career

 Anas’s career started in Palestinian lands in places like Jordan valley and Bedouin communities, in order to encourage the habit of reading and to help children develop their ability to express and to improve their communication skills.
 He has also worked with teachers and mothers and helped schools apply children’s literature.
-Anas Abu Rahma had also written several episodes for children’s television programs.
+Anas Abu Rahma has also written several episodes for children’s television programs.

 Awards

 Anas’s novel, The Yellow Corn Inn was nominated for the Etisalat Award for children’s literature 2015.
 The Yellow Corn Inn also won Arab Publishers Award for being the best work for young adults in 2016.
 In 30 October 2019 during the Sharjah international Book Fair, the Palestinian writer won the 11th Etisalat Award for his illustrated story, A Story About S and L which was issued by the National House for Publishing and distribution in the Jordanian capital, Amman.